Cooktown, Queensland: Education

+Media

+Radio stations that broadcast to the town are ABC Far North, Star 102.7, Triple M (formerly Sea FM), and Black Star Radio, a community based station which broadcast from the town.

+Cooktown is served by five television stations, three commercial television stations (WIN Television, Seven Queensland and Network 10) which are regional affiliates of the three Australian commercial television networks (10, Seven and Nine), and public broadcasters the ABC and SBS services.

+Local newspapers is served by the Cape York Weekly and The Express Newspaper which both cover the town.

 Amenities

 The Cook Shire Council operates a public library at 33 Helen Street.

 The Cooktown branch of the Queensland Country Women's Association meets at 107 Charlotte Street.

 There is a Police-Citizens Youth Club (PCYC) at 3 May Street in Cooktown with amenities including a gymnasium and function rooms.

 St Mary's Catholic Church is at 8 Furneaux Street.
 It is within the Cooktown Parish of the Roman Catholic Diocese of Cairns.

 Cooktown has a bowling green, swimming pool, golf, tennis and turf clubs, historic cemetery, Chinese shrine, Cooktown Museum, Botanic Gardens with walks through to the beaches, the heritage-listed Grassy Hill lighthouse, and a new $3 million Events Centre next to the Cooktown State School, built to double as an emergency cyclone shelter for Cooktown.

 The Information Centre and an Environment Display are in Nature's Powerhouse in the Cooktown Botanic Garden.

 There is an active Aboriginal Community Centre on the main street called Gungarde (from the original Guugu Yimithirr name for the region).